BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types.md

 ```
 ## Sensor Types

-Active sensor events are produced on a rolling basis via interactions by a Participant.
+Active sensor events are produced on a rolling basis in the background via interactions by a Participant.
 They are transferred to the **Platform Server** automatically by using the Activity API written in JavaScript.
-By “beginning” and “ending” a recording of these interactions, as well as “emitting” temporal data during the interaction, an ActivityEvent can be captured and sent to the **Platform Server**.
 A list of existing Sensors is provided below with name and description; a live server instance must be consulted for data schema information (see GET /sensor_spec).
 Implementations for these hardware sensors are provided in the GitHub repository.

 | Name           | SensorSpec                |
 |----------------|---------------------------|